Huge plastics plant faces calls for environmental justice, stiff economic headwinds

 * * * *

 The 2,400 acres that Formosa owns in St. James Parish were rezoned “residential/industrial” in 2014 by the planning commission and parish council.
 According to Anne Rolfes of the Louisiana Bucket Brigade, an environmental activism group based in New Orleans, the result was a land-use plan that “concentrates all industry in the two highest majority Black districts in the parish.”
-Census data shows that the Fifth District is 91 percent Black.
+Census data shows the Fifth District is 91 percent Black.
 About 61 percent of children live in poverty, and median family income is only 60 percent of the state average.

 In April 2018, the company unveiled its future plastics plant.
 The next month, more than 300 people packed into a hearing at the parish council chambers.
-Cooper, whose father was the first Black person elected in the parish, ultimately voted to give Formosa the go-ahead, but only after he insisted that it pay for worker training, hire local businesses, agree to cover health screenings for everyone living within five miles of the complex, install fence-line pollution monitors and beautify the property to hide the facilities.
+Cooper, whose father was the first Black person elected in the parish, ultimately voted to give Formosa the go-ahead, but only after he insisted it pay for worker training, hire local businesses, agree to cover health screenings for everyone living within five miles of the complex, install fence-line pollution monitors and beautify the property to hide the facilities.

 “Some people think I voted for Formosa because I was for them,” Cooper said Wednesday.
 “I was hoping they wouldn’t agree and would walk away.”
 Instead, at the last moment, the company agreed.